diejel/Ansible-Course-Notes/README.md

 ### Create identical remote users for ansible ###

 Until now, we have been created _standard user accounts_ using Ansible.
-I$ This account will need the following items:
+This account will need the following items:

 - DevOps user account.